State Ethics Commission Administrative Hearing Process

 Yes.
 As a part of the notification that a complaint has been filed, the respondent will be informed that they can view a copy of the complaint and any supporting documents that the Complainant submitted along with the complaint through the Commission’s Proceedings Portal.

 Will I be provided an attorney or may I represent myself?

 While both the complainant and respondent may either represent themselves or be represented by attorneys, if the respondent is a state public official or a state employee, then the respondent is entitled to representation provided by the Risk Management Division of the state’s General Services Department.
 Accordingly, if the respondent is a state public official or a state employee, the respondent should promptly notify the Risk Management Division upon receiving notification from the Commission that a complaint has been filed against them.
 The Risk Management Division may be contacted at: 505.827.2036.The State does not provide an attorney for complainants or respondents who are not state public officials or state employees.

 What happens if a respondent does not respond to a complaint?

+Under the Commission’s rules, the respondent is not required to respond to a complaint.
+The Executive Director or General Counsel may ask the respondent to provide information in order to determine whether the Commission has jurisdiction or whether a complaint is supported by probable cause.
 The Commission staff evaluates every complaint for jurisdiction and probable cause, regardless of whether the respondent files a response.
 When investigating a complaint for probable cause, the General Counsel may request documents from the respondent and may also send the respondent a notice of a deposition.
 If a respondent ignores the complaint and the General Counsel’s investigation, the State Ethics Commission Act allows the Commission to petition a specially-assigned district court judge for a subpoena to compel the respondent’s participation.